plaf2000/ethz-summaries/eprog/eprog_en.md

 `Arrays.toString(a)` converts the array `a` into a string.

-It is also possible to create an array with 0 dimentions: ` int[] a = new int[0]`.
+It is also possible to create an array with 0 dimensions: ` int[] a = new int[0]`.

 #### Value Semantics vs. Reference Semantics

-The variable name is only used to access an object, and it is not the object itself.
+An object variable (like array's variable) is only used to access to an object, and it is not the object itself (*reference semantics*), unlike primitive type variables (*value semantics*).
 For example:

 ```java
 int[] myArray = new int[] {0,1,2};